vygr/ChrysaLisp/docs/CSCRIPT.md

 We could, and do, use just the input part or the output part of this process to interface with VP register lists in order to call VP methods, or use output from VP methods.
-We have the ability to define symbol bindings for those `_vX` symbols before we let the assembler see the list of VP instructions we have built up !
+We have the ability to define symbol bindings for those `_vXX` symbols before we let the assembler see the list of VP instructions we have built up !